hawkins/unendlicher-turm/README.md

 4. Any changes you make will auto-refresh the appropriate components on the page.
 Be aware this may refresh the entire page if you changed the JavaScript core to the game.

-# To Play
+# How To Play
-> Click the Mouse to fire at enemies
+Click the Mouse to fire at enemies

-> use U, D, R, L keys to move.
+use U, D, R, L keys to move.